shirtsgroup/foldamers/README.md

-#This repository contains Python functions for coarse-grained and all-atom modeling of heteropolymer folding.
+# This repository contains Python functions for coarse-grained and all-atom modeling of heteropolymer folding.

-#To use these tools, install the package using standard Python conventions:
+# To use the tools in this repository, install using standard Python conventions:

 python setup.py install

-#This package has the following external dependencies:
+# Dependencies:

 simtk.unit
 simtk.openmm

+# Getting started:

+Test your installation by opening a new Python console and typing the following:

+import foldamers

+or

+from foldamers import *

-#For full documentation please refer to 'manual.pdf'.
+**For full documentation please refer to 'manual.pdf'.**